rklymentiev/py-for-neuro/slides/chapter3_03_pandas_joins.md

 <center><img src="left_join.png" width="600"></center>

 Notes: By performing a **left join** we have to define one table as "left" and the other one as "right".
-In this example Table A = "left", Table B = "right".
+In this example Table A is "left", Table B is "right".
 We take **all** the observations from the Table A and join matching observations from the Table B (matched by the `Id` column).

 Some observations from Table A didn't have matching observations in the Table B, that's why we see a missing values in a table.

 **Right join** idea is basically the same, but in this case we would take all the observations from the right table and add matches from the left table.
-So if we did a right join with  Table A = "right" and Table B = "left" we would end up with the same results.
+So if we did a right join with  Table A is "right" and Table B is "left" we would end up with the same results.

 ---